Craffft/contao-imagesortwizard/README.md

-contao-pic_sort_wizard
+contao-image_sort_wizard
 ======================

-This is the Contao extension pic_sort_wizard
+This is the Contao extension image_sort_wizard